wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/customization.md

 The sidecar solution will accept TLS/SSL traffic, terminate it, and forward plain HTTP traffic to the application pod.

+### Certificates for the admission webhook

+Starting with release 4.10.7, you have the option to issue and use your own certificates for the admission webhook.
+The certificate is essential for secure communication between the webhook and the Kubernetes API server.

+By default, the solution automatically generates certificates for the admission webhook using [`certgen`](https://github.com/kubernetes/ingress-nginx/tree/main/images/kube-webhook-certgen).

+To use your own certificates, the following options are available:

+* **Using cert-manager**: If you use [`cert-manager`](https://cert-manager.io/) in your cluster and prefer it for generating the admission webhook certificate, update your `values.yaml` as follows.

+    This will automatically disable `certgen`.

+    ```yaml
+    controller:
+      admissionWebhook:
+        certManager:
+          enabled: true
+    ```
+* **Manual certificate upload**: You can manually upload certificates by adding the following configuration to `values.yaml`.
+This will automatically disable `certgen`.

+    ```yaml
+    controller:
+      admissionWebhook:
+        secret:
+          enabled: true
+          ca: <base64-encoded-CA-certificate>
+          crt: <base64-encoded-certificate>
+          key: <base64-encoded-private-key>
+    ```

+If you are upgrading from version 4.10.6 or earlier to 4.10.7, please follow the [specific upgrade instructions][sidecar-upgrade-docs].
+This update introduces a breaking change, requiring solution re-installation.

 ### Enabling additional NGINX modules

 Docker image of the Wallarm sidecar is distributed with the following additional NGINX modules disabled by default: